 Physician Africanus Horton

-Africanus Horton was born in 1835 to parents of Nigerian (Igbo) descent in Freetown, Sierra Leone.
-He was a Black West African who became a respected physician, soldier, and one of the first modern African political theorists during colonial rule, and all in the 1800s.
-Committed to his heritage Africanus changed his name from his birth name, James Horton, to Africanus later in life.
+Africanus Horton was born in 1835 in Freetown, Sierra Leone - his parents were Nigerian.
+He became a respected physician, soldier, and one of the first modern African political theorists during colonial rule, and all in the 1800s.

 Read about Africanus Horton the Activist HERE.
 Want information about medical jobs?
 Click HERE